-- 2. What is the remaining Potential Energy? (heavy objects above - ground that can become a secondary collapse). - Open voids with questionable support?. - Long Columns that can buckle? - Leaning building with racked openings? - Leaning vs Plumb walls, and Heavy vs Light walls? - 3.
+- What is the remaining Potential Energy? (heavy objects above ground that can become a secondary collapse). - Open voids with questionable support?. - Long Columns that can buckle? - Leaning building with racked openings? - Leaning vs Plumb walls, and Heavy vs Light walls? - 3.
 What type of structure?
 Wood, CIP Concrete, PC Concrete, URM?
-Brittle or Ductile Structure?4.
+Brittle or Ductile Structure? - 4.
 Are floors sloped?
-Is there a ladder affect pushing out on the - supporting wall?
-Is the floor hinged?

-5. Where are victims, and what is most efficient way to mitigate the - Where are victims, and what is most efficient way to mitigate the hazards, access, and extricate victims?
+Is there a ladder affect pushing out on the supporting wall?
+Is the floor hinged? - 5.
+Where are victims, and what is most efficient way to mitigate the hazards, access, and extricate victims?